For a project manager, a bad week might go something like this:

 - Schedule development

 Project cost management ensures that a project is completed within resource constraints.
 Some projects are planned using only a financial budget from which all resources must be procured.
 Project Cost Management includes the following processes:

 - Cost estimating

 - Cost control

 Project quality management ensures that the project adequately meets project specifications.
 If project deliverables meet the requirements specified in the project plan, the project has met its quality objective.
 The good plan defines project deliverables in unambiguous terms against which actual results are easily compared.
 Project Quality Management includes the following processes:

 - Quality planning

 - Project Human Resource Management

-Project human resource management ensures personnel assigned to project are effectively employed.
-Staffing project requires careful estimates of required effort.
-In information security projects, human resource management has unique complexities, such as Extended clearances and Deploying technology new to organization.
-Project Human Resource Management includes following processes:
+Project human resource management ensures personnel assigned to the project are effectively employed.
+Staffing project requires careful estimates of the required effort.
+In information security projects, human resource management has unique complexities, such as Extended clearances and Deploying technology new to the organization.
+Project Human Resource Management includes the following processes:

 - Organizational planning